 A description of any areas that need significant improvement based on a review of Dashboard and local data, including any areas of low performance and significant performance gaps among student groups on Dashboard indicators, and any steps taken to address those areas.

 The following state indicators contain student groups that are identified in the "red" or "orange" category on the LCFF Evaluation Rubric (California School Dashboard) for 2019:

-English Language Arts- All students (red), Socioeconomically Disadvantaged (red), and White
+English Language Arts- All students, White, and Socioeconomically Disadvantaged.